 The process of slurrying a clay body powder and dewatering it on a plastic slab or table.

-In ceramics this expression is a verb referring to preparation of a plastic clay body by weighing out the materials in the recipe, blending the powders, propeller-mixing them with water to make a slurry and then pouring that slurry on to a plaster table.
+In hobby ceramics and pottery, this expression is a verb referring to the preparation of a plastic clay body by weighing out the materials in the recipe, blending the powders, propeller-mixing them, and then dewatering the slurry (usually by pouring it onto a plaster table).
 Having the materials and equipment to prepare small amounts of clay bodies in this manner greatly enhances your ability to develop and test clay bodies (or even supply a production process if a plaster table is available).

 Of course the term "slurry up" can also refer to mixing batches of casting slip, engobe, slip and even glaze.

 Some simple equipment is all you need.
 You can do practical tests to characterize a local clay in your own studio or workshop (e.g. our SHAB test, DFAC test, SIEV test, LDW test).
 You need a gram scale (preferably accurate to 0.01g) and a set of callipers (check Amazon.com).
 Some metal sieves (search "Tyler Sieves" on Ebay).
 A stamp to mark samples with code and specimen numbers.
 A plaster table or slab.
 A propeller mixer.
 And, of course, a test kiln.
 And you need a place to put all the measurement data collected and learn from it (e.g. an account at insight-live.com).